-Except for the following disclosure, there were no significant changes in share-based payment for the nine months ended December 31, 2022 and 2021.
-For the related information, please refer to note 6(p) of the consolidated financial statements for the year ended December 31, 2021.
+Except for the following disclosure, there were no significant changes in share-based payment for the nine months ended December 31, 2023 and 2022.
+For the related information, please refer to note (6)(r) of the consolidated financial statements for the year ended December 31, 2022.